algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 ## Challenges

 Here are the technical challenges that we must overcome for our project to succeed:
-- making sure our program can handle various assembly programs in terms of complexity,
+- making sure our program can handle various assembly programs in terms of complexity;
-- making sure our program can handle various assembly programs in terms of size
+- making sure our program can handle various assembly programs in terms of size;
-- have our preprocessor enforce rigorously the syntax and semantics correctness of the assembly programs,
+- have our preprocessor enforce rigorously the syntax and semantics correctness of the assembly programs;
-- making sure our program execute the more complexe instruction, such as  'call' and 'ret',
+- making sure our program executes the more complex instructions, such as  'call' and 'ret';

 ---

 ## Glossary

- [^1]: virtual processor: is a program that simulate the inner workings of a physical processor;
+ [^1]: virtual processor: is a program that simulates the inner workings of a physical processor;

- [^2]: assembly: or assembly language is a low level language, or a language that is very close to the language of the machine;
+ [^2]: assembly: or assembly language is a low-level language or a language that is very close to the language of the machine;

- [^3]: C: is a general purpose programming language;
+ [^3]: C: is a general-purpose programming language;

- [^4]: assembler: is a program that transform a file in assembly into machine code;
+ [^4]: assembler: is a program that transforms a file in assembly into machine code;

- [^5]: interpreter: is a program that execute a file line by line(in our case it's a binary file);
+ [^5]: interpreter: is a program that executes a file line by line(in our case it's a binary file);

- [^6]: GCC compiler: is a compiler system used widely for compiling C, C++ and C#;
+ [^6]: GCC compiler: is a compiler system used widely for compiling C, C++, and C#;

- [^7]: OS: or Operating System, is a system software that manages computer hardware and software ressource;
+ [^7]: OS: or Operating System, is a system software that manages computer hardware and software resources;

- [^8]: prepocessor: is a program that processes it's input data to produce output that is used a input for another program;
+ [^8]: preprocessor: is a program that processes its input data to produce output that is used as input for another program;

- [^9]: little endians: endianness designate the order in which bytes of a word of digitale data are stored in memory and little endians store the least significant byte first;
+ [^9]: little-endian: endianness designates the order in which bytes of a word of digital data are stored in memory, and little-endian stores the least significant byte first;

- [^10]: RISC: or Reduced Instruction Set Computer, is a computer architcture designated to simplify the individual instructions given to a computer;
+ [^10]: RISC: or Reduced Instruction Set Computer, is a computer architecture designated to simplify the individual instructions given to a computer;

- [^11]: CISK: or Complex Instruction Set Computer, is a computer architecture in which a single instruction can execute several operations;
+ [^11]: CISC: or Complex Instruction Set Computer, is a computer architecture in which a single instruction can execute several operations;

- [^12]: library: is a collection of ressources used by computer program, often for computer developement;
+ [^12]: library: is a collection of resources used by a computer program, often for computer development;

- [^13]: operand: is a representation of a data type: a variable, a constant or a function's result;
+ [^13]: operand: is a representation of a data type: a variable, a constant, or a function's result;

- [^14]: argument: is a value that is passed between programs, subroutine or functions;
+ [^14]: argument: is a value that is passed between programs, subroutines, or functions;

- [^15]: machine code: is a name of the language of machine(can also be called binary);
+ [^15]: machine code: is the name of the language of machines(can also be called binary);

- [^16]: EOF: short for End Of File, indicate the end of a file;
+ [^16]: EOF: short for End Of File, indicates the end of a file;
- [^17]: bit: unit of measure for the memory
+ [^17]: bit: unit of measure for the memory;

  [^18]: instruction: is an order given to a processor by a program;